winkee01/coca-splitter/README.md

 ### Requirements
 - **Python 2**

-This script is orginally written in Python 2, so make sure you have Python 2 installed in your environment.
-Also, the script does not have any third-party library dependencies, so you don't need to install anything other than Python 2.
+This script is orginally written in Python 2, now has updated to Python3, so please make sure you have Python 3 installed in your environment.
+For my it's `/usr/bin/python3`.

 ### Usage

 ```
 python split.py coca20000.txt 15
 ```
+by default, the **Output file** is `coca20000_batch_import.txt`.

 ##### Note:
 The last number 15 is the group size, it means each group contains 15 words, you can change it to your need.